MicrochipTech/PIC32MZW1_Workshop/06_develop/README.md

 - switches between tasks
 - switches context to next ready task based on scheduler configuration

-MHC allows combining MPLAB Harmony library tasks under the common RTOS thread (`_SYS_Tasks`) that runs the MPLAB Harmony System modules.
+MCC allows combining MPLAB Harmony library tasks under the common RTOS thread (`_SYS_Tasks`) that runs the MPLAB Harmony System modules.

-When MHC generates the code, the MPLAB Harmony System task (`SYS_Tasks`) routine contains the RTOS specific thread creation code (in `tasks.c`).
+When MCC generates the code, the MPLAB Harmony System task (`SYS_Tasks`) routine contains the RTOS specific thread creation code (in `tasks.c`).

 The `xTaskCreate` function creates a task by allocating RAM memory.
 It's parameters allows to set the name, stack depth, priority of the task, and also to retrieve task identifier and pointer to RAM function where the task code is implemented.
 After its creation, a task is ready to be executed.
 The `xTaskCreate` function call should be done prior to the scheduler call.
 <p align="center">